 1. Set aside a budget!
 Ideally, something that can grow.
 Plan to invest in systems that fit your organization and can scale up or down with the growth you may experience.

 2. Investigate and comply not only with HIPPA, but with NIST guidelines.
-Not only are these data-based resources for policy changes that administration can reference and use to guide them, but they are structured to provide suggestions for varying types and sizes of organizations.
+Not only are these data-based resources for policy changes that the administration can reference and use to guide them, but they are structured to provide suggestions for varying types and sizes of organizations.

 3. Screen for compromised credentials with a password filter or software, like Enzoic, that plugs seamlessly into Active Directory, so that the employee experience isn’t altered.
 Screening for compromised credentials can alleviate the pressure on an organization’s security daily by checking employee account data against a blacklist of exposed passwords.